Search

 Plot summary

-While languishing in Hamegg's circus, Professor Ochanomizu (お茶の水博士 Ochanomizu Hakase) (Dr. Packadermus J. Elefun in the first series, Prof. Peabody in the second, and Dr. O'Shay in the third), the new head of the Ministry of Science, noticed Astro Boy performing in the circus.
+While languishing in Hamegg's circus, Dr. Ochanomizu (Dr. Packadermus J. Elefun in the first series English anime, Prof. Peabody in the remake of the first series English anime, and Dr. O'Shay in the second series), the new head of the Ministry of Science, noticed Astro Boy performing in the circus.
 He managed to make Hamegg turn Astro over to him.
-He brought Astro along and treated him gently and warmly, becoming his new fatherly figure.
+With the help of his assistant Wato Chiyoko , he brought Astro along and treated him gently and warmly, becoming his new fatherly figure.
 He soon realized Astro was gifted with superior powers and skills, as well as the ability to experience human emotions.

-Soon enough, Astro Boy became an android super-hero with a 100,000 horsepower (75 MW) motor.
+Soon enough, Astro Boy became an android super-hero with a 100,000 horsepower motor.
 He has the ability to fly, lift many times his own weight, shoot laser beams from his fingers, deploy machine guns set in his back, and is equipped with an electro-heart that can define people's criminal intentions, and bright eye-lamps to assist his vision.

 The series explored issues of racism, prejudice, true heroism, and loss.